 One of the most important things when planning an STO is to work on getting a reliable intermediary.
 We would help you in getting the best brokering services or Alternate Trading platforms to play the intermediary and ensure safety for the investors.

-The process of running an STO/ICO also presents legal implications in regards to token design which cannot be overlooked.
-Depending on its design, your ICO’s token may be considered a financial instrument and could thus be subject to financial regulation.
-This is why it is vitally important to have legal advice and support throughout the process.
+The process of running an STO also presents legal implications in regard to token design which cannot be overlooked.
+Depending on the size of your project or the number and classification of investors it is directed to, your STO’s token may be exempted from licensing and thus avoid further costs.
+Therefore, it is vitally important to have legal advice and support throughout the process.

 - Selection, Negotiation, Appointment of Intermediary for STO